benjaminweymouth/WealthSimpleCaseStudy/README.md

 The rationale for selecting WealthSimple as a case study is because in an economic era filled with traditional banking systems, WealthSimple provides a unique alternative for wealth accumulation.
 This analysis is a concise overview of the origins, activities and other factors that have led to the rise of a new power in the financial industry: WealthSimple.

-WealthSimple was founded in 2014, and since then has grown to provide financial services relating to trading, investments, cryptocurrency, portfolio management and tax filing. <sup>[1](#myendnote1)</sup> It began in the founders apartment with the first 4 employees "since the very beginning of the company in 2014 when there were just four of us working together out of Wealthsimple CEO Mike Katchen’s apartment." <sup>[2](#myendnote1)</sup>
+WealthSimple was founded in 2014, and since then has grown to provide financial services relating to trading, investments, cryptocurrencies, portfolio management and tax filing. <sup>[1](#myendnote1)</sup> It began in the founders apartment with the first 4 employees "since the very beginning of the company in 2014 when there were just four of us working together out of WealthSimple CEO Mike Katchen’s apartment." <sup>[2](#myendnote1)</sup>

 There were three founders of the company: Michael Katchen, Brett Huneycutt and Rudy Adler.
 Each of the three founders had previously had other financial services companies, so the idea of a new fintech company was familiar ground.
 From there, they grew into the space, hiring different employees from estabilshed banks and other companies. <sup>[3](#myendnote3)</sup> The journey to become a successful fintech firm was not an easy one, and one report holds that "from February to August 2014, they worked days, nights and weekends to hire employees and raise millions of dollars in capital investments." <sup>[4](#myendnote4)</sup>